SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Here are some of the survival items which you will need and that TSA won’t take from you:

-• Copies of ID and cash – There is truly no way of knowing what may happen.
-In the case that you are separated from your wallet, make sure to have spare copies of ID and extra cash in the bag.
+- Copies of ID and cash: There is truly no way of knowing what may happen.
+In the event that you are separated from your wallet, make sure to have spare copies of ID and extra cash in the bag.

-• Multitool – In a slightly upgraded version compared to the Air Traveler, a multitool, such as the Leatherman 831488 Multitool, is travel-safe due to no folding knife, but has a variety of tools included, such as a carabiner, tweezer, pliers, nail file, scissors, spring action wire cutters, flat and Phillips screwdrivers and a bottle opener.
+- Multitool: In a slightly upgraded version compared to the Air Traveler, a multitool, such as the Leatherman 831488 Multitool, is travel-safe due to the absence of a folding knife but has a variety of tools included, such as a carabiner, tweezer, pliers, nail file, scissors, spring-action wire cutters, flat and Phillips screwdrivers, and a bottle opener.

 Conclusion